How to collect and send logs | AdGuard VPN Knowledge Base

 In most cases, the default logging level is sufficient to trace down possible bugs.
 But there are cases when more detailed technical information about the device and connections is required, and then our support team will ask you to enable the extended logging level.
 To send this type of logs, follow these steps:

-Open AdGuard VPN for Mac and select Settings → App settings → Advanced settings.
+Open AdGuard VPN for Windows and select Settings in the menu above → App settings → Advanced settings → Logging level → Extended.

 Repeat the actions that led to the error, and note the time when it occurred.